 How to Make Baby Food Purees

 All of the baby food recipes on my blog and in my books are designed to enhance the natural taste of the fruits and veggies that you are using while keeping as many nutrients intact as possible.
 The goal is to make a puree that both tastes amazing and is as healthy as possible.

 There are several ways you can cook baby food purees, but the main techniques I use are:

 Keep in mind – there isn’t a right or wrong way to cook the produce for baby food.

 If a recipe for broccoli calls for steaming but you want to roast it because you will already be roasting some broccoli for yourself for dinner, then go right ahead and roast the broccoli for baby’s puree.
 Play around and have some fun with it.

 I pair each of my recipes with a spice that complements the flavors of the fruit or vegetable in the puree.
 I also try to give some alternatives at the bottom of each recipe in case you can’t find or forget to purchase the called for spice at the store.
-You can either add the spice or herb I have listed in the recipe, add one that you have on hand that you think will taste amazing in the puree or eliminate the spice altogether.

 I add spices to my purees from the very first bite.
 Yes, you heard me, from-the-very-first-bite!